Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-For starters the 28 month aged Parma ham is a must try, having been flown all the way from Parma just for Da Mario.
+To start, the 28 month aged Parma ham is a must try, having been flown all the way from Parma just for Da Mario.
 Some of our party had a plate to themselves, or alternatively, you can order to share alongside other cured meats, cheeses and bread.

 I opted for the bruschetta all’Italiano – grilled ciabatta with fresh tomatoes, basil and goats cheese.
-A delicious option, especially when drizzled in balsamic vinegar, which despite its grand size did not leave me too full to enjoy the main course (as all too often happens with heavy Italian starters!).
+A delicious option, especially when drizzled in balsamic vinegar, which despite its large size did not leave me too full to enjoy the main course (as all too often happens with heavy Italian starters!).

-As delicious as the rest of the menu may be, the pizzas have to be the best thing about Da Mario in my opinion.
+As delicious as the rest of the menu may be, Da Mario’s pizzas have to be the best thing about the restaurant in my opinion.
 The perfectly sized (not too thin but not too doughy) and crispy bases can be topped with a wide variety of ingredients.

 Both of these can be washed down beautifully with a glass of the ‘Verdicchio dei Castilli de Jesi Classico – Vignamato’, a crisp Italian white wine which for just £19 a bottle is well worth ordering and compliments the food perfectly!